-How much moon do we see? | EarthSky.org
+What is lunar libration? | Astronomy Essentials | EarthSky

-It’s common knowledge that our moon has a nearside and a farside.
-One half of the moon always faces Earth, and one half always points away.
+It’s common knowledge that our moon has a near side and a far side.
+And most people know that half of the moon always faces Earth, and one half always points away.
 Does this mean we can only see 50% of the moon’s surface from Earth?
-No. In fact, over time, it’s possible to see as much as 59% of the moon’s surface, due to a slight north-south rocking and east-west wobbling of the moon known as lunar libration.
-Follow the links below to learn more:
+No. Over time, it’s possible to see as much as 59% of the moon’s surface, due to a combination of motions – in particular, a slight north-south rocking and east-west wobbling of the moon – known as lunar libration.

-Again, we refer to the lunar coordinate map.
-The horizontal line (in blue) from west to east, and passing through the center of the moon’s disk, represents the lunar equator of 0o latitude.
-The north pole resides at 90o north latitude, and the south pole at 90o south latitude.

-Mare Crisium (Sea of Crisis), labeled on the second chart below, is a well-known lunar “sea” (lava plain) near the moon’s eastern limb.
-Using the lunar coordinate chart, you may note that 60o east longitude and 20o north latitude pass through Mare Crisium.

-Libration in longitude.
 Libration in longitude is the moon’s east-west wobble.
 This sort of libration is a product of the moon’s elliptical (elongated) orbit.
 Although the moon’s rotation, or spin, goes at a nearly constant rate, its orbital speed varies, going fastest at perigee (moon’s closest point to Earth) and slowest at apogee (moon’s farthest point from Earth).

 At perigee or apogee, there is no libration of longitude.